Amadioha

-Amadioha is the Arusi or Agbara of thunder and lightning of the Igbo people of southeastern Nigeria.
+Amadioha is the deity or god (Arusi or Agbara) of thunder and lightning of the Igbo people of southeastern Nigeria.
+His main function is to do justice and avenge for the oppressed by striking their oppressors and their properties.
+But due to the arrival of Christianity which preaches forgiveness and leaving vengeance for God, most of the people don't usually consult him for solutions.

 He is amongst the most popular of Igbo deities and in some parts of Igboland, he is referred to as Amadiora, Kamalu (which is short for Kalu Akanu), Kamanu, or Ofufe.
 Astrologically, his governing planet is the Sun.
 His color is red, and his symbol is a white ram.
 Metaphysically, Amadioha represents the collective will of the people.
 He is often associated with Anyanwu, who is the Igbo god of the Sun.
 While Anyanwu is more prominent in northern Igboland, Amadioha is more prominent in the southern part.
 His day is Eke, which is the first market day of the Igbo four-day week.

 Origins

-Literally Amadioha means man of the people.
+Literally, Amadioha means man of the people.
 Most people from the eastern part of Nigeria ascribe the name to their local deity/god.
 Shrines to Amadioha still exist in different parts of Igboland, but the main shrine is located at Ogboro Ama Ukwu or Ihiokpu as it is called in Ozuzu in Etche Local Government Area of present-day Rivers state, Nigeria.
 Although it is located there, it is not the patron deity of the people of Ozuzu.
-In fact, it is said that Ozuzu is the town in which Amadioha "lives" and it serves as it earthly headquarters.
+In fact, it is said that Ozuzu is the town in which Amadioha "lives" and it serves as its earthly headquarters.
 It is from there that it spread to other parts of Igboland.